 The line from Valencia through Teruel to Catalayud was opened in 1901, with the connection from Calamocha to Zaragoza opened in 1933.
 There were grand plans that the route València – Zaragoza – Canfranc and over the Pyrenees into France would compete for freight and passenger traffic with the (relatively) flat coastal routes from Spain to France but these didn’t materialise.
 Following reconstruction after the Civil war, and more recently since 2005 by the Spanish infrastructure owner ADIF, there is not a single level crossing on the route, and even halts with one train a day have subways and disabled access.
-The line is being modernised to enable freight services to use the route.
-The service is operated by modern class 599 DMUs.
+The line is being modernised to enable freight services to use the route and electrification is underway.
 Much of the line was paralleled by a narrow-gauge mineral railway taking iron ore down to Sagunt/Sagunto, and this is now a vía verde walking and cycle route.

 4 Zaragoza tramway.

 Following closure of the old system by 1976 Line 1 of the new Tranvía de Zaragoza tramway opened in stages between 2011 and 2013.
 For operation in the historic city centre the trams have a supercapacitor storing braking energy (no I don’t understand either) for overhead-wire-free operation.
 To the south of the city the trams terminate at Mago de Oz, (Wizard of Oz), presumably after following Yellow Brick Road (in my view this beats Auchenshuggle or Two Ball Lonnen in the Top Strange Termini list).